 Students applying for medical service trips should confirm that the activities of the trip are consistent with guidelines and practices of the American Medical Association or major governing organization for other fields (dental, veterinary, etc.).
 Some MedLife trips have raised concerns, so please be sure to research these experiences thoroughly.
 Priority will be given to trips that use funds in the most cost effective ways (for example, length of stay in relation to the cost).

 We cannot guarantee funding for multiple students applying for the same activity.
 Some students applying for the same program may receive different levels of funding depending on the strength of the applications.
 Priority would be given to students who have a connection with the activity to their academics.
 Funding may be less for each individual if multiple students are awarded funding for the same activity.

-In addition to the completed application (available around the 15th of October and March each year) you must submit:
+In addition to the completed application (available around the beginning of the fall and spring semester each year) you must submit:

 - An essay, not to exceed two pages, explaining the connection of the enrichment activity to your academic goals and future professional pursuits and why you are a good candidate for this award.

 - A detailed description of the program/activity for which you are requesting funding.

 - Documentation that verifies the cost of the program (i.e. website printouts, travel agent quotes, mileage estimates for gas costs from website, etc.).
 The evaluation committee needs to see how your costs are calculated and where the estimates came from.
 An expense form is included in the application to help you calculate the amount of your request.
 No portion of this award may be used for alcohol.